Bounds on Regularity of Quadratic Monomial Ideals: Complements of bipartite graphs

 It is shown in \cite{MR493395} that any chordal bipartite graph $G$ with bipartition of vertices $X$ and $Y$ contains an edge $ij$ for $i\in X$ and $j\in Y$ such that the induced subgraph on vertices of $N_{G}(i)$ and $N_{G}(j)$ is a complete bipartite graph.
 Such an edge $ij$ is called a \textit{bisimplicial} edge.
 Additionally, it is known in \cite{MR493395} that the subgraph $G-ij$ is again a chordal bipartite graph.
 This implies that subgraphs obtained by deleting a bisimplicial edge from a chordal bipartite graph are also chordal bipartite graphs.

-Combining Corollary \ref{edgedecomp} with property of chordal bipartite graph, we get an exact description of complements of bipartite graphs of regularity $3$. \begin{thm} Let $G$ be the complement of a bipartite graph. regularity of $G$ is $3$ if and only if $G$ contains a hole and the bipartite part $B$ of $G$ is chordal bipartite. \end{thm} \begin{proof} Suppose that the complement $G$ of a bipartite graph $H$ has at least one hole and the bipartite part $B$ of $G$ is a chordal bipartite graph.
+Combining Corollary \ref{edgedecomp} with property of chordal bipartite graph, we get an exact description of complements of bipartite graphs of regularity $3$.

+\begin{thm} Let $G$ be the complement of a bipartite graph.
+Regularity of $G$ is $3$ if and only if $G$ contains a hole and the bipartite part $B$ of $G$ is chordal bipartite. \end{thm} \begin{proof} Suppose that the complement $G$ of a bipartite graph $H$ has at least one hole and the bipartite part $B$ of $G$ is a chordal bipartite graph.
 Since $G$ contains at least one hole, regularity of $G$ is at least $3$.
 To show that regularity of $G$ is at most $3$ we induct on the number of edges $\ell$ in $B$.
 The base case $\ell=0$ is simple, since $G$ is then chordal and therefore $\reg(G) \leq 2$.
 Now we consider the induction step.
 Let $G$ be the complement of a bipartite graph such that its bipartite part $B$ is a chordal bipartite graph with $\ell+1$ edges.
 Then $B$ contains a bisimplicial edge $e$.
 By Theorem \ref{edgedecomp},

 Since $e$ is a bisimplicial edge in $B$, $G_{e}-e$ is a chordal graph, and $\reg(G_{e}-e)\leq 2$.
 Additionally, $\reg(G-e)\leq 3$ by the induction assumption, and the desired result follows.